JoshOrndorff/recipes/src/storage/structs.md

 ```

 ## Nested Structs
-> check out the [TCR Example](https://github.com/parity-samples/substrate-tcr/blob/master/runtime/src/tcr.rs#l21) which makes heavy use of this pattern!

 This basic runtime shows how to store custom, nested structs using a combination of Rust primitive types and Substrate specific types via generics.